 These are some common causes of window cracks.
 The most important thing to do when window panes crack is to contact an experienced contractor and schedule a replacement.
 Although it may not be immediately apparent, cracked windows allow for costly energy loss and can increase your home’s heating and cooling bill.
 Cracked windows will also be a place for moisture and condensation to collect between the panes and enter the home.
 Plus, they can be a security issue.

+Window cracks are one of the reasons to replace your windows.
 If you notice a crack of any kind in one of your home’s windows, be sure to prioritize the repair and contact a reputable home improvement contractor to schedule a replacement.
 For help with replacing the windows in your home, give Zephyr Thomas a call at (717) 399-4708.
 We will be happy to walk you through the process and make your window replacement easy and convenient.